RichardBradley/liquibase.github.com/manual/maven.md

 </build>
 </code>

-See [[http://maven.apache.org/guides/getting-started/index.html#How_do_I_filter_resource_files|How do I filter resource files]] for more details.
+See [How do I filter resource files](http://maven.apache.org/guides/getting-started/index.html#How_do_I_filter_resource_files) for more details.

 In this particular setup, the project jdbc url, database driver, username and password are used for Liquibase as well.
 The placeholders are replaced by values found in filter property files located in ''src/main/filters''.
 You can have as many property file filters as you need.
-To specify the filter to use on Maven execution, you need to use [[http://maven.apache.org/guides/introduction/introduction-to-profiles.html|Maven profiles]].
+To specify the filter to use on Maven execution, you need to use [Maven profiles](http://maven.apache.org/guides/introduction/introduction-to-profiles.html).
 A typical invocation would look like this:

 <code>mvn resources:resources liquibase:update -P<profile_name></code>